Jackie Wang: Career

-Wang is an assistant professor of American studies and ethnicity at the University of Southern California.
+Wang is an assistant professor of Literary Arts at Brown University.
 She is a prison abolitionist.

 Writing

 As a PhD candidate, Wang published her first nonfiction book, Carceral Capitalism, which examines the neoliberal, capitalist incentives to use prisons and other systems of incarceration to manage crisis, specifically with a focus on how race influences these processes.
 She considers topics including municipal finance, debt economies, and the concept of innocence in her analyses, combining both poetry and autobiography into passages.
 In an interview with Tank Magazine, she noted "I wasn’t simply positing mass incarceration as an effect of the economy, but I wanted to think about the relationship between what’s happening in the economic sphere and the carceral sphere.
 I also wanted to bridge two different ways of looking at anti-black racism."
 Her analysis in Carceral Capitalism has been compared to the work of Ruth Wilson Gilmore.

 Her first full-length poetry collection The Sunflower Cast a Spell to Save Us from the Void was a finalist for the 2021 National Book Award for Poetry and the 2022 Lambda Literary Award for Bisexual Poetry.
 As with others works by Wang, the collection is focused on dreams and dreaming, taking her own dreams as inspiration.
 A reviewer for The Nation noted, “If there is a formula to what she does throughout the course of this book, it is taking us out of our world and then placing us back in it, changed.”

 Her 2023 autobiographical book - Alien Daughters Walk Into the Sun: An Encyclopedia of Extreme Girlhood - is a collection of Wang's writing from sources including blog posts in the early 2000s and zines.